LunarVim/LunarVim/README.md

 #### nodepath for Coc

-Open `modules/nodepath.vim` and point it to a version of python that has neovim installed
+Create `modules/nodepath.vim` and point it to a version of python that has neovim installed

 example: